zucchivan/music-theory/README.md

       7: A#
       9: D

-To list the names of all the known chord-building rules, run `bin/chord ?`:
+To list the names of all the known chord-building rules:

     $ music-theory chords